Pope Francis calls on the Catholic faithful to support Aid to the Church in Need's Year of Mercy appeal

-It is vital that the indispensable work of religious sisters in Christ’s Holy Catholic Church and throughout the missions worldwide continues.
-Religious sisters are the unsung heroines in the Church.
+It is vital that the indispensable work of religious sisters in Christ's Holy Catholic Church and throughout the missions worldwide continues.
+Religious sisters, like Sr Annie Demerjian pictured right, are the unsung heroines in the Church.
 ACN is therefore proud to help them in their efforts to make the world a better place.
 The average grant ACN gives to support a religious sister or novice is $300 - but whatever you can afford will be enormously appreciated.
 ACN forwards the donations directly to the religious superiors in charge of the religious communities and congregations.

 According to the information presented in Persecuted and Forgotten? the influence of fundamentalist Islamist groups has increased markedly in the past two-and-a-half years.
 They represent possibly the greatest threat to religious freedom in the world today.
 Their goal is the elimination, or at the very least the subjugation, of Christians.
 In communist countries to the efforts have increased to exert control over the Christian population.
 However, in these countries Christians tend to be persecuted above all on account of their contacts with dissidents and with the West, and not so much on account of their faith alone.
 In North Korea there is no official recognition of any religious activities, while those that are tolerated are strictly controlled.
 China continues to insist on asserting its authority over all Christian groups, especially over those not registered with the State.

-Religious liberty as a fundamental human right is being neglected by world public opinion, above all by politicians and the media.
+Religious liberty as a fundamental human right is often neglected by world public opinion, politicians and the media.
 And yet religious liberty is one of the most vital preconditions for democracy.
 You will find no better summary about your fellow Christian brothers and sisters in Christ who are persecuted for their faith.
-Please pray for them.
+Please support and pray for them.

 To read the whole report click HERE (You will need Adobe Acrobat Reader to view the report)

-To read a short one page summary of the report click HERE
+To read the Executive Summary of the report click HERE

 Persecution mapped out.
 To view a world map of where persecution is worsening for Christians click HERE